Quetta Bombing Highlights Global Risks to China

 Balochistan’s provincial Home Minister Ziaullah Lango told reporters that Nong remained “in high spirits” despite the attack, for which the Pakistani Taliban claimed responsibility.
 In a statement, China’s Foreign Ministry said “we firmly support Pakistan’s efforts to fight terrorism and safeguard and promote regional peace and stability.”

 China is pumping $50 billion into the China-Pakistan Economic Corridor (CPEC).
-It will provide China with access to the Bay of Bengal and, in strategic terms, is possibly the most important single project of the BRI.
+It will provide China with access to the Persian Gulf and, in strategic terms, is possibly the most important single project of the BRI.
 But the bombing spotlights the harsh reality of a grand global engineering project across some of the world’s most restive territory.
 Balochistan is home to a bevy of insurgent groups—including Islamists and separatists—who fiercely oppose Chinese infrastructure projects.

 At Bo’ao, Xi vowed to “promote a new type of international relations,” widely interpreted as a blueprint for a new world order in which the U.S. role is diminished.
 Locals are deeply suspicious, however, and accuse Beijing and Islamabad of exploiting Balochistan’s gas and mineral wealth with few jobs or benefits for local people.
 Two years ago, a Chinese-backed port project at nearby Gwadar—a key BRI project—was attacked by separatists who specifically targeted “Chinese and other foreign investors.”